Tuesday, 05 November 2024

 The launch of the report marks the start of collaboration between the University of Nottingham, staff, students and the wider Nottingham community to address the implications of the findings and discuss appropriate reparatory measures.

-In line with our university value of openness, we joined with Nottingham Trent to commission a research project to explore any potential historical links the city’s two universities may have to transatlantic enslavement.
+In line with our university value of openness, we joined with Nottingham Trent to commission a research project to explore the historical links between the city’s two universities and transatlantic enslavement.

 Professor Linehan added: “The publication of this report is the first step in the University of Nottingham acknowledging these historical links and will act as a catalyst to an open dialogue between the university and its Black heritage community with respect to reparative justice."